3 Things to Consider When Launching a Website

 Make sure that the functionality is properly built into the site.
 A broken link, a disconnected payment portal, or a contact form that doesn’t go anywhere, all can be the curse of death for a business trying to establish an online presence.

 In addition to the functionality itself, you’ll want to make sure the path guiding them to that ‘next step’ is clear and easy to navigate.
 You don’t want to lose the user in the weeds of too much material that they click off to the next site before they’ve taken the next step with you.

-There are some basic things every business need on their website.
+There are some basic things every business needs when launching its website.

 Make sure you’re writing content that answers questions.

 This means taking the facts of what you do and writing it in a way that appeals to answering the users problem.

 If you can consider these three things in your website launch, it’ll be easier for users to find you and to take that next step forward so that your site is more than checking a box, it’s an effective piece of your marketing plan!

 If that seems like a lot, it’s ok.
 It is!
 That’s why we have a whole web team that works with our clients on crafting individual web strategies and implementing it in the design, technical functionality and even guidance on content creation.

 Ready to build the site of your dreams?
 Schedule a consultation with our Marketing Strategist and Manager- Tammy Lanier.